paazmaya/naginata.fi/content/en/grading-rules.md

 * Name
 * Date of birth
 * Club
-* Last carried out the grade, date
+* Current grade and date when passed
 * Referrer.

 The grading fee are collected after the grading, in accordance wth the FKA grading fees.
 In year 2013: EUR 20 per each passed grade.

 For grading abroad, a signed permission from the Finnish Kendo Association is required.

 ## Technical requirements for kyu grades

 For each grade it is required to know the previous techniques.
 These are asked usually only in the case where the candidate has some weaknesses in the current techniques.

 ### 6 kyu